simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="vars"></a>
 + **var<sub>1</sub>  ...  var<sub>n</sub>**<br/>
 These columns represent the dataset variables (measurements).
 Please rename them to names appropriate for your data.
+Note that  these names should be identical to the names defined as <a href="#var_short_name">var_short_name</a> in the
+<a href="#variable_metadata">Variable Metadata</a> sheet.
-Please do not include units in these columns; units are recorded in the ["vars_meta_data"](#variable-metadata) sheet.
-Leave a given cell empty for those instances when data was not taken and a value is missing. <!--- Comment for Mohammad: Do I remember that you do NOT want people to include things link NA, etc?
-If so, I think should explictly state this. --> Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
+Please do not include units in these columns; units are recorded in the <a href="#variable_metadata">Variable Metadata</a> sheet.
+Leave a given cell empty for those instances when data was not taken and a value is missing.
+Do not replace the missing data with arbitrary values such as "99999", "0", "UNKNOWN", etc. Please review the example datasets listed in the <a href="#introduction">introduction</a> for more information.
 ------------------------------------------

 <br/><br/>